lincolnyouree/The-Best-Barcade/README.md

 ## _Motivation_:

 * WE LOVE ARCADE GAMES.
-The Best Barcade is a way for us to keep track of the games we love and the local haunts that have them...
+The Best Barcade is a way for us to keep track of the games we love and the local haunts that house them.
 ______________________________________________

 ## _Pitch Deck_: